About MST

 Time to Complete the Program

 A significant accomplishment of the Montreal School of Theology is that its graduates incur almost no debt during their studies.
-According to the GSQ surveys conducted among our graduates between 2018 and 2021, well over two thirds of our graduates incurred either no or less than 10,000 dollars of debt during their studies.
-The lack of indebtedness contributes greatly to a successful and worry-free beginning of their vocational placements.
+According to the GSQ surveys conducted among our graduates between 2023 and 2025, over 90% of our graduates incurred either no or less than $10,000 of debt during their studies.
+The absence of additional educational debt contributes greatly to a successful and worry-free beginning of their vocational placements.

 Vocational Placement of our Graduates

-• Graduates between 2018 and 2021: 74 % employed in a ministry setting within one year of graduation.
+• Graduates between 2023 and 2025: 75 % were employed in a ministry setting within one year of graduation.

 Assessing Educational Effectiveness

-In 2015, MST began a new learning effectiveness assessment program (LEAP) to assess how effectively we are meeting learning outcomes for the program.
+In 2015, MST began a new learning effectiveness assessment program (LEAP) to assess how effectively it was meeting learning outcomes for the program.
+In 2022-23, this assessment program was streamlined, making it even more effective for institutional self-reflection and curriculum review.

-Overall, the program demonstrates effectiveness in addressing program learning outcomes over the past four years.
 Data from analysis of student learning indicates overall effectiveness, which also correlates with student responses to questions about the program.
-MST is successful in fulfilling its stated learning outcomes.
 The overwhelming majority of students for whom data is available meet or exceed core program learning outcomes.
+Therefore, it is clear that MST is successful in fulfilling its stated learning outcomes.

 The Montreal School of Theology is affiliated with the School of Religious Studies (SRS).
 This affiliation takes form throughout the M.Div. program and is reflected in the administrative and decision-making structure.